W4RH4WK/crap/slides/c_slides.md

 ## Overview

-- Essential part of the C language
+- Essential tool when using C
 - Can be used to build obscure mechanisms (black magic)
 - Techniques for minimising code duplication